 Anyways, here is some audio recorded on-site when Victorio Peak was excavated by a whole host of claimants.
 The locals at the site recount their understanding of the number of bars, relationship of Ryan to Noss, and other details.
-Interestingly, a supposed witness to some of the bars who does not seem to come up a lot is a local rancher, Andy Anderson.
-By candid second-hand relation, we hear that Mr. Anderson not only saw two bars, one with holes (assay drillings?) and one solid one, and that Noss also showed him the general area from which they were recovered.
-Here is the audio file of the relation of Mr. Anderson’s experience:
+Interestingly, a supposed witness to some of the bars who does not seem to come up a lot is a local rancher, Andy Henderson.
+By candid second-hand relation, we hear that Mr. Henderson not only saw two bars, one with holes (assay drillings?) and one solid one, and that Noss also showed him the general area from which they were recovered.
+Here is the audio file of the relation of Mr. Henderson’s experience:

 So, was Noss being friendly?
 Was he excited and needed someone to confirm his discovery out of an emotional need?
 Was the rancher exposed to the bars in order to propagate a desired story in order to obscure the real location from when the supposed treasure emerged?
 There are lots of possibilities.